dataeducator/student_academic_success/README.md

 * Model → Create a set of predictive models.
 * iNterpret → Identify insights and create visualizations of findings.

+We will prioritize recall in this project over precision.
+By prioritizing recall, we aim to reduce the number of false negatives and increase the model's ability to correctly identify and intervene with students at risk of academic failure.
+Minimizing the number of false negatives will help to ensure that fewer students who need educational assistance slip through the cracks and are not appropriately identified and supported.

+* True positives are the cases when a model predicts positive instances correctly.
+    - Ex. students predicted to drop out and do drop out
+* False negatives are the cases when a model mispredicts negative instances.
+    - Ex. students predicted to drop out but do not drop out

 ## Source of Data
-The University of California (Irvine) hosts a machine learning repository with datasets that can be evaluated using machine learning techniques.
-The dataset used in this exploration can be found [here](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success).
-This dataset was created as a part of a project to reduce academic dropout and failure rates in higher education by leveraging machine learning to identify at-risk students early in their academic careers and support them to improve their likelihood of on-time graduation.
+The machine learning repository at the University of California(Irvine) contains dataset for evaluating machine learning techniques.
+The dataset used in this exploration is from this repository and can be found [here](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success).
+This dataset was created as a part of a project to reduce academic dropout and failure rates in higher education.
+Using machine learning, this project aims to identify at-risk students early  and provide support to improve their likelihood of on-time graduation.

 ## Description of Data
 ***
-The data can be found in the data folder of this repository includes information that is known from the time a student enrolls until their second semester of enrollment, including their:
+The data can also be found in the data folder of this repository includes information that is known from the time a student enrolls until their second semester of enrollment, including their:
 - academic path
 - demographics
 - social-economic factors